dcunited001/Spectra/README.md

 2014/2015, I have a lot of questions I keep circling around to when assessing how to get from my current design to one that is "decent" from a performance and code maintainence/flexibility standpoint.

+#### 3D geometry library

+Need to check out `MathGeoLib`, which may be of use to include alongside Spectra.
+But may be best not to tangle in with Spectra itself.

+Need to check out the license for `CAGL`, which looks amazing, but it seems there's some restrictions for commercial application distribution

 #### Nodes and Node Generators